 Remove from oven, let cool for a few minutes.
 Slice in half lengthwise and scoop the filling of each potato half into a small bowl, making sure to keep the shell (sweet potato skin) intact.
 Mash the sweet potato, then mix in butter, goat cheese, turbinado, cinnamon and nutmeg.
 Using a spoon, fill each sweet potato shell (or boat/skin) with half the mixture.
 Pit and chop one medjool date and a 1/2 palmful of walnuts (about 4-6).
 Sprinkle the date and walnut bits evenly on both sweet potato boat.

-Place on a cookie sheet and back into the oven for another 15-25 minutes, or until the filling is adequately re-heated.
+Place on a large baking sheet and back into the oven for another 15-25 minutes, or until the filling is adequately re-heated.
 Remove from oven and drizzle each sweet potato boat with one teaspoon of raw honey.

 Omit the goat cheese, butter and honey.
 Use more turbinado in place of the honey or drizzle with real maple syrup.